 Sometimes life takes a surprising turn.

 The summer my oldest was starting 9th grade, I was determined to finally do The Well-Trained Mind right.
-After studying every chapter pertaining to the rhetoric stage, I ordered the books, and mentally prepped myself for high school.
+After studying every chapter pertaining to the rhetoric stage, I ordered the books and mentally prepped myself for high school.

 We Struggled to Homeschool

 But I worried about my younger kids.
-A couple years before I’d separated the kids in history.
+A couple of years before I’d separated the kids in history.
 So now my oldest had just finished the modern era and was ready to restart with the ancients with History of the Ancient World.